gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 Faust is not selling his soul for power.
 He is betting his soul on his own insatiability.
-He is wagering that he is the kind of being who cannot be satisfied — whose desire always exceeds its object.
+He is wagering that he is the kind of being who cannot be satisfied, whose desire always exceeds its object.

 He is betting on his own humanity.

 ---

 ## IV.
-Gretchen — The Catastrophe of Part One
+Gretchen, the Catastrophe of Part One

-Mephistopheles leads Faust to Gretchen —
+Mephistopheles leads Faust to Gretchen,
-Margarete — a young, innocent, deeply religious girl.
+Margarete, a young, innocent,
+deeply religious girl.

-Faust falls in love with her — or falls into desire, or falls into the projection of his longing for simplicity, purity, the life
+Faust falls in love with her,
+or falls into desire,
+or falls into the projection of his longing for simplicity, purity, the life